 They're what we in the business call overextended.
 And they're sure as heck not the kind of stocks we talk about -- at least in a good way -- at Motley Fool Inside Value.

-It seems clear to me.
+It seems clear.
 If you want better returns, be a value investor!

 Borrowing from the masters

-Others are more like Warren Buffett and Charlie Munger at Berkshire Hathaway, still looking for a big margin of safety with the caveat that they are prepared to pay up for companies that truly display long-term competitive advantages.
+Others are more like Warren Buffett, still looking for a big margin of safety with the caveat that they are prepared to pay up for companies that truly display long-term competitive advantages.
 These are companies such as Wells Fargo

 Then there are others that follow the path less traveled and are true contrarian investors, such as David Dreman, highly successful manager of the Scudder-Dreman funds and author of Contrarian Investment Strategies.
-Dreman looks for value in distressed companies that few others want, like Johnson & Johnson
+Dreman looks for value in distressed companies that few others want, like Altria

 The hunt for value

-I don't have a hard-and-fast rule that I must have a 40% discount to my conservative estimate of fair value before I'll invest in a company.
+We don't have a hard-and-fast rule that shares must trade at a 40% discount to conservative estimates of fair value before we'll invest in a company.
 In my mind, not all companies or stocks are created equal.
-Of course, I want to buy Berkshire Hathaway at a 40% discount, but I don't ever expect to see it trading that low in my lifetime.
-However, because its earnings have been so predictable over a very long period, I might be prepared to buy it at a small discount to my estimation of intrinsic value.
+With some stocks, we don't ever expect to see a 40% discount, but if earnings are predictable over a very long period, we might be prepared to buy them at a smaller discount to my estimation of intrinsic value.

-So, until we chat again, I wish you good value investing.
+So, until we chat again, we wish you good value investing.
 Oh, and Fred, try to stay away from those flyers.